Barcelona reach Champions League semis despite 3-1 loss at Dortmund

 Guirassy, the first Dortmund player to score 13 goals in a single Champions League campaign, completed his hat-trick in the 76th, pouncing on a defensive error.

-But, with Dortmund still needing two more goals to take the game to extra time, the hosts gradually ran out of steam.
+But, with Dortmund, who are struggling in the Bundesliga and risk missing out on Champions League football next season, still needing two more goals to take the game to extra time, the hosts gradually ran out of steam.

+"We wanted to play better and more courageously and support each other more on the pitch," said Dortmund's Pascal Gross.

+"We did that today and it was a completely different game.
+It's a shame we didn't play like that in the first leg as we could have got something out of it."